 Consensus is critical to civic innovation

-Extended cycles of meetings can stifle civic innovation
+Extended cycles of meetings can slow civic innovation

 Local governments and community organizations face a common challenge in all areas of process innovation, development and improvement, including: